 - I partitioned the C Drive to C and D Drives

-- I changed the Function key behaviour.
+- I changed the Function key behavior.

 Problems I faced with the laptop: